Zuehlke/linux-developer-vm/README.md

 Other tweaks and settings worth mentioning:

- * placed a README file on the Desktop to guide first time users after they logged in to the VM
+ * placed a `README.md` file on the Desktop to guide first time users after they logged in to the VM
+ * added an initial `~/.gitconfig` file with a few useful aliases
  * symlinked [`update-vm.sh`](scripts/update-vm.sh) to `/usr/local/bin/update-vm` so it's in the `$PATH` and can be used for updating the VM from the inside (see below)